 But we are proud to say that Robert Strobel contributed 16 entries already.

 During these uncertain times, it is important to not only take care of our physical health, but our mental health as well.
-Fly fishing can be a great way to get outside and spend time on the water, while following social distancing guidelines.
-The Snake River is fishing very well, as it often does in […]
+Fly fishing can be a great way to get outside and spend time on the water, while also following social distancing guidelines.
+The Snake River is fishing very well, as it often does […]

 Big fish are hungry and the fishing on the Snake is awesome.
 Caddis have been doing well in the mornings and PMDs are working through out the day.
 As temps warm up you can look to terrestrials to attract nice fish.
 Hoppers, beetles, ants and crane flies will all bring trout to the surface.
 Riffles, […]

 The Snake just keeps getting better…bigger fish are eating on the surface and the terrestrial bite is hot.
 In the mornings we have been seeing caddis and PMD hatches.
 There have been a variety of caddis coming off, so keep your eyes open for bugs and choose the fly accordingly.
 We are also seeing flying […]

 The Snake continues to fish well as we enter the toasty days of summer.
 In the early part of the day fish have been rising to PMD and yellow sally hatches.
 Soft riffles have been the most consistent spots to catch the fish, and we have been seeing some bigger trout eating in faster water. […]

 The Snake has cleared and the fish are looking up.
 A variety of foam flies have been attracting nice fish, with both grasshopper and stonefly patterns working well.
 For a sure-fire combo, throw a dropper under that foam.
 Riffles, banks, and drop-offs have all been holding fish.
 The creeks on the ranch are on fire! […]